kdart/dotvim/README.md

 dotvim
 ======

-Put this in your $HOME/.vim directory for instant bells and wistles for Vim.
+Put all this into your $HOME/.vim directory for instant bells and whistles for Vim.

 This setup primarily targets Python development in Vim.
+Essentially it's a Vim-centric Python development environment.

 Install